jchultarsky101/pcli/README.md

 In the example above, "mytenant" is your tenant ID as explained above.
 Make sure to edit this sample to reflect that correctly.

-The only other piece of data you need to provide is the client_id value.
+The only other piece of data you need to provide is the **client_id** value.
 This can be obtained by your Physna administrator.
-They would need to login via the web UI, click on their account avatar in the upper-right corner of the page, click on their username, and finally click on "PUBLIC API".
-Both the client ID and the client secret will be shown there.
-The Physna admin is most likelly someone in your company that is responsible for your tenant.
-If unsure, reach out to your Physna representative.

-NOTE: In the new version of the Physna's web UI, click on "Manage" under your avatar.

 In most cases, you should leave the client secret field unpopulated.
 Read further to understand how it could be useful sometimes.

-# Basic Use
+# Basic use

 This is a command line utility.
 You can use it within a terminal session.
 To see what functions are supported, you can type "help" as the first argument.

-For example:
+Example:

 ```bash
 pcli help